-The longer answer, of course, is that needy people seem to benefit most from a handful of items.
+The longer answer, of course, is that needy people seem to benefit most often from a handful of items.

-I always suggest that new knitters start their charity knitting adventures by knitting squares.
+I often suggest that new knitters start their charity knitting adventures by knitting squares.
 Squares are fast; they’re easy; they’re a great way to practice stitches; and they’re extremely portable, so you can knit them anywhere!

 And, if you’d like, you can also sew a bunch of them together to create a blanket!
 (See more about donating blankets in the next item.)

 Suggested charity: Warm up America